 Littlington.
-It was a perfect morning for
+It was a perfect morning

-walking, sunny with a light breeze.
-We
+for walking, sunny with a light breeze.

-views of the Downland all around and
+wonderful views of the Downland all around and

 We were soon on the edge of the forest and following the path around Charleston Manor, well remembered for the wonderful cultural and artistic events staged by Lady Birley in the past.
 We then took a steep stepped path into the forest and followed the woodland path as far as Westdean and then on to Exceat where we had a coffee stop with the unexpected luxury of picnic tables and seats for all 23 of us!